 When used in areas having potentially explosive atmospheres, electrical auxiliary power can be supplied to the positioners in flameproof enclosures only if the enclosure is closed and the approved electronic unit has been installed.
-If required, we recommend checking whether the available auxiliary power supply matches with the one specified on the type plate and in the test certificate applicable for your country.
+If required, we recommend checking whether the available auxiliary power matches with the one specified on the nameplate and in the test certificate applicable for your country.

-In case of flameproof enclosures, the duct openings for electronic connections must be closed with EEx d certified cable inlets or EEx d certified sealing plugs, or, if the conduit piping system is used, an ignition trap must be provided at a maximum distance of 46 cm (18") from the enclosure.
+In case of flameproof enclosures, the duct openings for electronic connections must be closed with Ex d certified cable entries or Ex d certified sealing plugs, or, if using the conduit piping system, an ignition trap must be set up at a maximum distance of 46 cm (18") from the enclosure.